Look Alive (BlocBoy JB song)

 "Look Alive" is a song by American rapper BlocBoy JB featuring Canadian rapper Drake.
-It is released as the first single off BlocBoy JB's mixtape Simi.
-The song was produced by Tay Keith.
+Written alongside producer Tay Keith, it was released on February 9, 2018, as the lead single off BlocBoy JB's mixtape Simi.
 It debuted at number six and later peaked at number five on the US Billboard Hot 100, which makes it the first top 10 single for BlocBoy JB and 23rd for Drake.

 Music video

-The music video of the song was released on February 8, 2018.
-It features BlocBoy JB, Drake, Tay Keith, rappers Moneybagg Yo and Quando Rondo, former Memphis Grizzlies forward Zach Randolph, and their crew at various locations in Memphis.
-The video has gained more than 358 million YouTube views as of March 2022.
+The music video of the song was released the same day as the song itself, It features BlocBoy JB, Drake, Tay Keith, rappers Moneybagg Yo and Quando Rondo, former Memphis Grizzlies forward Zach Randolph, and their crew at various locations in Memphis.
+The video has gained 400 million YouTube views as of August 2025.

 Remix

 On February 11, 2018, British rapper Scarlxrd released a remix of the song and titled it “LXXK DEAD”.

-On March 4, 2018, rapper Joyner Lucas released a remix onto SoundCloud and YouTube.
+On March 4, 2018, American rapper Joyner Lucas released a remix onto SoundCloud and YouTube.

 On March 24, 2019, Australian rapper Fortay released a remix of "Look Alive" using the same beat, but new lyrics.